 Jon earned a juris doctorate and master of business administration from the University of Colorado, where he served as both student body president and chair of the CU Honor Council.
 He received his bachelor’s degree in economics and business finance.

 Jon currently serves as the Chair of the Denver Business Improvement District and is on the board of directors for the LoDo District.
-He is also a member of Denver’s Public Realm Committee.
+He is also a member of Denver’s Public Realm Committee and the 16th Street Mall Redevelopment Steering Committee.

 Kyle Mason is director of operations at Urban Villages, Inc. He oversees all operations including budgeting and financial performance, marketing and leasing activities, facility maintenance and improvements, as well as tenant and guest services.
 Prior to joining Urban Villages, Kyle served as operations manager and director of sales and marketing at Circle Fresh Farms, where he helped build a greenhouse-farming network that grows and sells organic produce to retail and wholesale customers throughout the Rocky Mountain region.